Last Updated on

 Have him squirt the dog with water when the noise happens.
 Most Siberian Huskies hate water.
-You could also employ any number of devices on the market designed to apply a squirt of water when a noise happens.
+You could also employ any number of devices on the market designed to apply a squirt of water when they make the noise.
 I have never used one, but it should work.

 Unfortunately, it will not be able to distinguish between your dog making noise and a loud car, so your dog may receive negative reinforcement when it is not warranted.
 All of these methods, if applied with patience and vigilance, should work.
 I have not tried stage 2.